Skip to content

 Answer: Bathe or shave.
 Rowland wanted a rough, “ruffian” look.
 The overalls-and-no-shirts aesthetic in the video was deliberate grubbiness.

 This catches everyone because the video looks casually scruffy, not strategically dirty.
 Rowland controlled every visual detail.
-The unwashed look wasn’t laziness.
-It was a costume choice that became one of the decade’s most recognizable images.
+The unwashed look was a deliberate costume choice, and it became one of the decade’s most recognizable images.

 Did you know?
 On LearnClash, 80s music trivia has one of the highest replay rates.
 Players who miss questions about one-hit wonders keep coming back because the stories behind the songs are too surprising to forget.